 On the roof

 Moving on, you can now mount LED light bars and spotlights on your roof in WA.
 This refers to your roof racks, canopy, roll bars and even the roof itself.
 This is a great place to mount them, providing they don’t shine onto your bonnet, and you accept that it is probably going to cost you a bit more in fuel due to reduced aerodynamics (unless they fill the gaps).
-We run a 42 inch Stedi Light Bar on the roof.
+We run a 42 inch Stedi Light Bar on the roof racks of our canopy.

 In order to ensure they don’t shine on your bonnet, you need to mount the light low enough, or far enough back that the roof of your car physically stops any light from going down onto the bonnet or bull bar.
 This is imperative; its dangerous (and illegal) having light reflecting off your vehicle.
 The alternative is to mount some aluminium flat bar under the light bar, to stop the light going downwards.